Sierra Ops is a Space Sci-Fi 'Action RPG' by team Innomen Productions. We are inviting you to be part of our history.

 "Hi there, I'm Chris and I voice the enemy commodore in Sierra Ops.
 I've also voiced for Adidas, TED Talks, and other smaller companies and video game companies as well.
 The guy I work with on the whole voicing process is awesome, and definitely expect good things to come out of this game."

 "I'm currently a college senior and anime critic who never thought he'd find himself being asked to voice act for a game, yet here I am, voicing Marcus Handlers, who's actually a decently important character in the story of Sierra Ops.
 I feel like I have a good grasp of his character, and feel that I can do him great justice.
 I apologize for not using my real name, though; just call me Draconis.

 This is my first time lending my voice to anything outside of YouTube videos, but I hope I can make an impact on this project.
 (Actually, my YouTube videos were how I was scouted!)
 Speaking of that, feel free to check out my channel if you're into anime! youtube.com/user/DraconisMarchVII"

 Help make the final push happen, and be part of Sierra Ops's history:

-We have been working on the game for the last eleven months, and we're now pushing for the final goal - which is to finish all the story mode elements: set up all the events in game, design the stages and balance their difficulty, and finally add the remaining functionalities in the engine like the inventory system, overworld commands and task force setup (or "Party Members", if you will).
+We have been working on the game for the last eleven months, and we're now pushing for the final goal - which is to finish all the story mode elements: set up all the events in game, design the stages and balance their difficulty, and finally add the remaining functionalities in the engine like the inventory system, overworld commands and fleet setup (or "Party Members", if you will).

 1. The missiles' thrusters, explosive type, and armor type can be altered, making its speed/damage/reload time suitable to the players' needs.